 Police officers of this department are paid within a salary range.
 Upon initial appointment, an employee is normally paid the lowest wage rate for that classification.
-Those police officers who receive evaluations indicating they are rated overall "Meets Standards" or "Exceeds Standards" will be advanced to the next scheduled salary step.
+Those police officers who receive evaluations indicating they are rated overall "Meets Standards", "Exceeds Standards, or "Outstanding" will be advanced to the next scheduled salary step.